Patate27/sedra-stratum-bridge/README.md

 * Clone this repository using git (`git clone https://github.com/rdugan/kaspa-stratum-bridge.git`) or download and unpack the [zip file](https://github.com/rdugan/kaspa-stratum-bridge/archive/refs/heads/main.zip)

-* Enter the 'kaspa-stratum-bridge' directory and type the command `docker compose -f docker-compose-bridge-src.yml up -d --build` [^2].
+* Enter the 'sedra-stratum-bridge' directory and type the command `docker compose -f docker-compose-bridge-src.yml up -d --build` [^2].
 This will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
-These settings can be updated in the [config.yaml](cmd/kaspabridge/config.yaml) file, or overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-bridge-src.yml](docker-compose-bridge-src.yml) file.
+These settings can be updated in the [config.yaml](cmd/sedrabridge/config.yaml) file, or overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-bridge-src.yml](docker-compose-bridge-src.yml) file.
 No further services will be enabled.

 [^2]: This command builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
-You may still use the pre-built image by issuing the command `docker run -p 5555:5555 onemorebsmith/kaspa_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.
+You may still use the pre-built image by issuing the command `docker run -p 5555:5555 sedra_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.

 # Configuration

-Configuration for the bridge is done via the [config.yaml](cmd/kaspabridge/config.yaml) file in the same directory as the executable, or `./cmd/kaspabridge` from the project root if building from source / using docker.
+Configuration for the bridge is done via the [config.yaml](cmd/sedrabridge/config.yaml) file in the same directory as the executable, or `./cmd/sedrabridge` from the project root if building from source / using docker.
 Available parameters are as follows:

 ```